openstack-archive/infra-manual/doc/source/creators.rst

 Adding additional jobs can be done in the central repository or in your new project's ``.zuul.yaml`` file.
 Official OpenStack projects should implement the OpenStack wide jobs mentioned in the `Project Testing Interface`_ (PTI) document.
-These jobs will also be listed in this project block and not in the project's ``.zuul.yaml``.
 For more information on adding additional jobs into your project, see :ref:`in-repo-zuul-jobs`.
+In the past we asked that official OpenStack projects manage the PTI job config in the central projects.yaml file.
+This incurs review overhead that Zuul v3 was specifically designed to push onto projects themselves.
+In an effort to take advantage of this functionality we now ask that projects manage the PTI job config in repo.

 .. important::